Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

 120}

-The complete list of peripheral registers for the STM32F103C8 can be found in the datahseet.
+The complete list of peripheral registers for the STM32F103C8 can be found in the reference manual.

-Note: The ADC on the STM32F103C8 (Blue Pill) features a dedicated interrupt called ADC1_2 , which is shared by both ADC1 and ADC2.
-This interrupt notifies the CPU whenever a specific event occurs within the ADC, such as EOC (End of Conversion), JEOC (Injected End of Conversion), and others.
+Note: The ADC on the STM32F103C8 (Blue Pill) features a dedicated interrupt named ADC1_2 , which can be shared by both ADC1 and ADC2.
+This interrupt notifies the CPU when a specific event occurs within the ADC (such as eoc , jeoc , etc.).

 Run the Rust program by entering the command ‘cargo run --bin single-conversion-interrupt’ in the VSCode terminal, then try turning the potentiometer knob.
 The following are the results of the single conversion interrupt analog input experiment: